Growing more than vegetables

 The Garden Project reconnects community members to the source of their food.
 From back yard to kitchen table—the food chain has never been shorter, easier, and more nutritious.

-Seeking 2014 Garden Participants--Would you like to grow your own produce at home or help those who do?
-If you're interested in being a GP participant, click here.
-If you'd like to help as a GP mentor, click here.
+Seeking 2014 Garden Volunteers--Would you like to help folks grow their own fresh food at home?
+If you're interested in being a GP builder, come by the food bank or call Julia (see number listed below).
+If you'd like to help as a GP mentor, click here for more info.

 Want a copy of our Garden Project Growing Guide as a resource for your home garden?
 Click here!
 And for gardening news and other helpful tips, click here for the latest edition of The Garden Beet newseltter.